yesteph/crossplane-demo/monday/demo/README.md

 ## Reconcile loops

-On the AWS console, we will delete the `my-public-crossplane-rt` route table:
+On the AWS console, we will delete the `my-basic-crossplane-igw` internet gateway:
-* remove the route to the Internet Gateway
-* edit the subnet associations to remove all
+* detach the internet gateway
-* delete the route table
+* delete the internet gateway

 Wait one minute and refresh the web browser.

-Is the route table present?
+Is the internet gateway present?